ford.mx Listed by krybit Ransomware Group

 Why This Matters for You and Your Family

 When a large company like Ford de Mexico suffers a breach, the information inside those internal files can easily include details about customers, employees, suppliers, or business partners.
-If your name, address, phone number, email, or vehicle purchase records were stored in the compromised systems, that information is now in the hands of criminals.
+If your name, address, phone number, email, or vehicle purchase records were stored in the compromised systems, that information may now be in the hands of criminals.
 For ordinary families this means a heightened risk of identity theft, phishing campaigns, and unwanted solicitations that feel personal because the attackers know real details about you.
 Credential leaks from such incidents often spread quickly to other platforms, turning one company’s misfortune into months of cleanup for you at home.

 The Doxxing and Identity-Chain Implications